-- To improve the information provided to the students by aligning the different communication platforms. - To inform students more clearly and more comprehensively about the thesis process and the thesis assessment. - To consider using weighted criteria in the thesis assessments.
+- To improve the information provided to the students by aligning the different communication platforms. - To inform students more clearly and more comprehensively about the thesis process and the thesis assessment. - To align the thesis processes and the thesis assessments across the specialisations and to establish more homogeneity in these processes. - To consider using weighted criteria in the thesis assessments.